MariloyH/Kickstarter_analysis/README.md

 # Challenge 1.
 Kickstarter Analysis
-We will analize dataset of Kickstarter projects looking for trends and information before start a new project.
+We will analize dataset of projects looking for trends and information about Theater fundraising.

 ## Overview of Project
 Louise is a Client who has been produced  theater plays and now she wants information that help her in future projects.